 Stand on the quays in Waterford city, breathe in the salty air and it doesn’t take much to imagine the hustle of ships loading and unloading cargo in the 1700s.
 Trade with Newfoundland brought affluent merchants to settle here in the late 18th century turning the city into one of the great ports of Ireland and kickstarting a building boom.
-Take a stroll around the centre of Waterford and you’ll see a host of beautiful architectural showpieces that date from this time.
+Take a stroll around the center of Waterford and you’ll see a host of beautiful architectural showpieces that date from this time.
 But to get the real picture, you need to cast your mind back further – to its founding by the Vikings in 914.

 The Vikings knew a good thing when they saw it: a sheltered bay, a strategic location on the River Suir, and a good trading position all attracted the Norse raiders here to create Ireland’s first city.
 And 1,100 years later, it’s still going strong.

 Explore Waterford today, and, quite incredibly, you can STILL feel the presence of the Vikings.
 Reginald’s Tower, the city’s landmark monument sits at the heart of an area known as The Viking Triangle, and has been in continuous use for over 800 years.
 Step inside its thick stone walls, and you can enjoy an exhibition on Viking Waterford, as well as the magnificent 12th century Kite Brooch.

 The city feels cloaked in layers of history, each different and each compelling.
 Wander into the excellent Medieval Museum and you can see the glittering Heavens’ Embroidered Cloths – 15th century cloth-of-gold vestments, as well as the Great Charter Roll of1372.
 Bishop’s Palace, meanwhile, on the beautiful Georgian Mall, displays the wealth, beauty and architectural delights of an 18th century townhouse.